-Report on Compliance for Each Major Federal Program
+Report on Compliance for the Major Federal Program

-We have audited Wood County Educational Service Center, Wood County, Ohio's (the Center) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could directly and materially affect each of Wood County Educational Service Center's major federal programs for the year ended June 30, 2020.
-The Summary of Auditor's Results in the accompanying schedule of findings identifies the Center's major federal programs.
+We have audited Wood County Educational Service Center, Wood County, Ohio's (the Center) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could directly and materially affect Wood County Educational Service Center's major federal program for the year ended June 30, 2021.
+The Summary of Auditor's Results in the accompanying schedule of findings identifies the Center's major federal program.